-Although the last time we checked in we looked at several, high-quality tournaments, this time we have a Miami Open Special.
+Although in our previous recap of tour tennis news we looked at several, high-quality tournaments, this time we have a Miami Open Special.

 If you weren’t able to keep up with everything going on, we’ve got your back.
 Below are the tournament news/results, top headlines, and spotlight story!